department-of-veterans-affairs/ves-event-bus-developer-portal/docs/produce-events.md

     kind: Event
     metadata:
       name: event-name
-      description: Event description
+      description: Event description.
       title: Event Name
       links:
         - url: https://sample-slack-link.com
-          title: Event Producer slack channel
+          title: Event Producer Slack Channel
         - url: https://sample-link.com
-          title: Event documentation
+          title: Event Documentation
     spec:
       type: event
       lifecycle: production
       domain: health
-      productowner: platform-PO-that-owns-this-work-for-VA
-      team: team-that-maintains-event-producing-code
-      system: system-that-produces-the-event
+      sourceSystems:
+        - systemName: Source System Name
+          teamName: Source System Owning Team
+          productOwner: Source System Product Owner
       topics:
-        - topic: dev_appointments
+        - topic: topic_name
           environment: development
-          brokerAddress: broker_address_from_event_bus
-        - topic: staging_appointments
-          environment: staging
-          brokerAddress: broker_address_from_event_bus
-        - topic: prod_appointments
+        - topic: topic_name
           environment: production
-          brokerAddress: broker_address_from_event_bus
       forwarders:
-        - systemName: First Forwarder
-          teamName: first-forwarder-team
-        - systemName: Second Forwarder
+        - systemName: Forwarding System
-          teamName: second-forwarder-team
+          teamName: Forwarding System Owning Team
+      retention: 20

     ```

     Here is some additional information on the individual fields:

-    **apiVersion** [required]: For the time being, `apiVersion` will have a constant, static value of `backstage.io/v1alpha1`, though we are most likely free to change this if we wish.
-Because we are introducing a new Entity Kind that doesn't exist in Backstage, any `Event` specification we validate against won't correspond to anything.
-[Read more here](https://backstage.io/docs/features/software-catalog/descriptor-format#apiversion-and-kind-required).
+    **apiVersion** [required]: This value must be set to `backstage.io/v1alpha1`.

-    **kind** [required]: This value must be set to `Event` in order to pass JSON schema validation.
+    **kind** [required]: This value must be set to `Event`.

     **metadata** [required]: A structure that contains information about the entity itself.
-The metadata structure includes the following properties:
+The `metadata` structure includes the following properties.

-    * **name** [required]: A machine-readable name of the event
+    * **name** [required]: A machine-readable name for the event.
+This value will be used in CODE VA urls, so it should be all lowercase and use hypens as separators.

-    * **description** [required]: A short description of the event
+    * **description** [required]: A concise, high-level description of the event and the data it provides.

-    * **title** [required]: A human-readable representation of the `name` to be used in Backstage user interfaces
+    * **title** [required]: A human-readable representation of the `name` to be used in CODE VA user interfaces.

-    * **links** [optional]: An optional list of links related to the event that will be displayed on the details page.
-Each link consists of a `url` and `title`
+    * **links** [optional]: A list of links related to the event.
+Each link consists of a `url` and a `title`.
+        * **url** [required]: The external url that will be opened when the link is clicked.
+        * **title** [required]: Display text for the link.

-    **spec** [required]: The section of a `catalog-info.yaml` file that producers will most likely be filling out.
-Contains information about the events a producer will be emitting.
+    **spec** [required]: A structure that contains information about the event a producer will be emitting.
+The `spec` structure includes the following properties.

-    * **type** [required]:
+    * **type** [required]: This value must be set to `event`.
-    Currently set to event

-    * **lifecycle** [required]:
-    Displayed in table.
-The current development status for an event.
-Possible values are: `experimental`, `development`, `production`, or `deprecated`.
+    * **lifecycle** [required]: The current development status for the event.
+This value must be set to: `experimental`, `development`, `production`, or `deprecated`.

-    * **domain** [required]:
-    Displayed in table.
-The domain in which a particular event exists.
-Values might be: `claims status`, `health`, `appointments`, `benefits`, etc.
+    * **domain** [required]: The VA domain in which a particular event exists.
+Possible values might be: `claims status`, `health`, `appointments`, `benefits`, etc.

-    * **productowner** [required]:
+    * **sourceSystems** [required]: An array of objects that contain information about the sources of this event.
+Each source system will contain the following fields.
+        * **systemName** [required]: The name of the system that sources this event.
+        * **teamName** [required]: The name of the team that owns this system.
-    Displayed in details page.
-OCTODE/VA PO embedded on team (directly below) building app code.
+        * **productOwner** [required]: OCTODE/VA PO embedded on the team that owns this system.

-    * **team** [required]:
-    The application team that maintains app code responsible for producing events

-    * **system** [required]:
-    The system from which events are produced

-    * **topics** [required]:
-    The Kafka topics these events will be published to.
-Each topic consists of the actual topic name, the environment it's available in, and the broker address that will be provided to you by the Event Bus Team.
-The example shows a topic for each the dev, staging, and production environments.
+    * **topics** [required]: An array of objects that contain information about the Kafka topics these events will be published to.
+The example above shows a topic for the development and production environments.
+Each topic will contain the following fields.
+        * **topic** [required]: The name of the topic.
+        * **environment** [required]: The environment this topic is available in.
+This value must be set to `development` or `production`.

-    * **forwarders** [optional]:
-    Displayed in details page.
-Array of objects with `systemName` and `teamName` properties.
-Used if there is a system sitting in between the source data store and the Event Bus that mutates data before an event is published.
+    * **forwarders** [optional]: An array of objects that contain information about systems that forward this event.
+This property should be used if there is a system sitting in between the source data store and the Event Bus that mutates data before an event is published.
+Each forwarder will contain the following fields.
+        * **systemName** [required]: The name of the system that forwards this event.
+        * **teamName** [required]: The name of the team that owns this forwarding system.
+    * **retention** [optional]: This value represents the number of days that each event is retained for.
+It should be set to an integer.
+This property only needs to be set if your topic has a custom retention policy.
+If it is not set, the default of 7 days will be displayed.

     The `catalog.yaml` file will be validated against [this JSON schema](https://github.com/department-of-veterans-affairs/ves-event-bus-backstage-plugins/blob/main/plugins/event-kind-backend/src/schema/Event.schema.json).
-The required `spec.schema` and `spec.schemaCompatibilityMode` fields included in this JSON schema will be auto-populated and do not need to be included in the `catalog-info.yaml` file.
-These values will be fetched from the Schema Registry based on the event's topic name.
+The required `spec.schema`, `spec.schemaCompatibilityMode`, and `spec.topics.brokerAddresses` fields included in this JSON schema will be auto-populated and should not be included in the `catalog-info.yaml` file.
+The optional `spec.averageDailyEvents` field will also be auto-populated and should not be included in the `catalog-info.yaml` file.

-3. Once your `catalog-info.yaml` file has been committed, log into [CODE VA](https://code.va.gov/) while on the VA network, and follow the [default Backstage provided method](https://backstage.io/docs/features/software-catalog/#adding-components-to-the-catalog) for adding entries to the catalog.
+3. Once your `catalog-info.yaml` file has been committed it will be automatically picked up after some time and the event will be viewable on [CODE VA](https://code.va.gov/) (must be on the VA network to view).
+If you would like the event to display quicker, log into [CODE VA](https://code.va.gov/) while on the VA network and follow the [default Backstage provided method](https://backstage.io/docs/features/software-catalog/#adding-components-to-the-catalog) for adding entries to the catalog.

 ## Logs